Josh Gordon added to Seahawks’ active roster, could ‘contribute’ Sunday against Rams

 Going on IR would mean Dallas would have to miss at least three games — that’s all Seattle is guaranteed to play at the moment — but could return after that.

 Carroll noted that Alex Collins remains on the practice squad, and Seattle could switch out Dallas for Collins.
-The team has already used its two practice-squad elevations on Collins, so the only way he can play is to be added to the 53-player roster.
+The team already has used its two practice-squad elevations on Collins, so the only way he can play is to be added to the 53-player roster.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.